 The accident began about 4 a.m. on Wednesday, March 28, 1979, when the plant experienced a failure in the secondary, non-nuclear section of the plant (one of two reactors on the site).
-Either a mechanical or electrical failure prevented the main feedwater pumps from sending water to the steam generators that remove heat from the reactor core.
-This caused the plant's turbine-generator and then the reactor itself to automatically shut down.
-Immediately, the pressure in the primary system (the nuclear portion of the plant) began to increase.
-In order to control that pressure, the pilot-operated relief valve (a valve located at the top of the pressurizer) opened.
+Either a mechanical or electrical failure prevented the main feedwater pumps-component (1) in the animated diagram)-from sending water to the steam generators (2) that remove heat from the reactor core (3).
+This caused the plant's turbine-generator (4) and then the reactor itself to automatically shut down.
+Immediately, the pressure in the primary system (the nuclear piping portion of the plant shown in orange) began to increase.
+In order to control that pressure, the pilot-operated relief valve (5) opened.
+It was located at the top of the pressurizer (6).
 The valve should have closed when the pressure fell to proper levels, but it became stuck open.
 Instruments in the control room, however, indicated to the plant staff that the valve was closed.
-As a result, the plant staff was unaware that cooling water was pouring out of the stuck-open valve.
+As a result, the plant staff was unaware that cooling water in the form of steam was pouring out of the stuck-open valve.
+As alarms rang and warning lights flashed, the operators did not realize that the plant was experiencing a loss-of-coolant accident.